Compare Tree Risk Assessment Quotes

 If you are not sure or qualified, do not attempt to do it yourself.
 Always check before starting the process to make sure there are no cables around the area.

-Sewers are another dangerous concern when doing tree root removal.
+Sewers are another dangerous concern with root removal.
 They may not be as server as cutting through cables or gas pipes, but it will be as costly to fix.

 If you are using a professional service, and you know there is a sewer system, make sure that you inform them before they start the job.